nikasakandelidze/project-analyzer/README.md

 # Module 3: Processor

 Takes "Virtual Project" as an input and using bunch of processings and calculations outputs useful data

+# Building and using project
+In the root of the project use: ./gradlew clean shadowJar This will create build directory in the root of the project and then use: java -jar build/libs/XXX.jar to run the application